goncaloGIT/mykernelpanic/Load Balancer and High Availability Guide/README.md

 - keepalived  - gives you high avaibility
 - haproxy     - gives you high avaibility  and load balancing

-Hold on, wait a minute, something not right.
+Hold up, wait a minute, something not right.
 HAproxy can accomplish both.

 <p align="center">